 Focus.
 This laboratory investigates the interface of pharmacology, molecular neuroscience, and behavior.
 We use strategies that span several levels of organization from RNA regulation, protein translation, cellular plasticity, and neural circuit level analysis of complex behaviors relating to stress and addiction models.
 We use rat and mouse behavioral models as well as in vitro cultures of cell lines and primary neurons to study components of intracellular signaling pathways.

 Why are some individuals vulnerable to stress while others are resilient?
 How can we enhance resilience and recovery?
 Can we reverse compulsively learned behaviors?
-Can we reduce the impact of opioid withdrawal and the relapse to drug seeking?
+Can we reduce the impact of opioid or alcohol withdrawal and the relapse to drug seeking?

 Methods.
 We use intersectional genetic manipulations in rats and mice to manipulate neural activity and plasticity with DREADD chemogenetic receptors, RiboTag analysis of RNAs under active translation, and a variety of behavioral strategies to understand how neural circuits adapt to stress, develop compulsive behaviors, and exposure to addictive drugs in the hopes of identifying new targets for therapeutics.
 We are now adapting Crispr gene editing to test whether discrete mutations of key proteins in specific target cells will elucidate the function of these circuits.
 We use a wide variety of operant conditioning models to investigate drug taking and seeking, memory function, compulsivity, as well as a range of behavioral tests for stress responses, anxiety, and hedonic regulation.